-Motorists included in the event study sample are drawn from the initial sample of 2.6M individuals who, as of January 2010, are aged 18-59 and have a credit report with a nonmissing credit score.
+Motorists included in the event study sample are drawn from the initial sample of 2.6M individuals who, as of January 2010, are aged 18-59 and have a credit report with a non-missing credit score.
 I start with all speeding citations attributable to this set of drivers and impose the following conditions: (i) speeding is the only violation on the citation; (ii) charged speed between 6 and 29 MPH over the limit (speeds below 6 are statutory warnings and speeds above 29 require a court appearance); (iii) motorist race is either white, Black, or Hispanic.
 I then select the first such stop for each individual and require that the driver has no other stops in the previous year (N = 525, 646).
-Figure A-3 shows the distribution of treatment timing ("cohorts") in the event study sample as well as variation across cohorts in salient motorist characteristics.
+Figure A-4 shows the distribution of treatment timing ("cohorts") in the event study sample as well as variation across cohorts in salient motorist characteristics.

 Column 3 of table 1 reports average baseline characteristics for the event study sample.
 45 percent of motorists are female, 59 percent are white, and the average age is 36.
-Column 4 of table 1 shows that the sample used in the supplementary IV analysis is similar in terms of baseline characteristics (described in appendix D).
-Interestingly, the analysis sample(s) appear positively selected relative to the full set of motorists on file: those in the event study study sample have credit scores which are 20 points higher and have about \$300 less in collections debt at baseline.
+Interestingly, the analysis sample appears positively selected relative to the full set of motorists on file: those in the event study study sample have credit scores which are 20 points higher and have about \$300 less in collections debt at baseline.

 In the event study sample, about 60 percent of motorists can be identified as having paid their fines for sure ("definitely paid") based on the traffic court disposition associated with the citation.
 Around 30 percent may have received reduced sanctions through the traffic court system ("possible lenience") and around 10 percent may have faced a license suspension ("possible suspension") due to nonpayment.
-See appendix B and section 6.1 for an expanded discussion of these definitions, as well as accompanying heterogeneity analyses.
+See appendix C and section 6 for an expanded discussion of these definitions, as well as accompanying heterogeneity analyses.